 The definition & execution of networked operation is splitted in 1+2 phases:

 - COMPOSITION

 - COMPILATION

 - EXECUTION

 - ... it is constrained by these IO data-structures:

 - operation(s) (with needs & provides for each one)

-- · given inputs
+- given inputs

 - · asked outputs

 - ... populates these low-level data-structures:

-- network graph (COMPOSE time)

-- execution dag (COMPILE time)

-- execution steps (COMPILE time)

-- solution (EXECUTE time)

 1.4.
 Architecture 17